Zonkil9/omega_regression/README.md

 # omega_regression
 The `regression.sh` is a shell script to calculate harmonic frequency ω<sub>e</sub> and anharmonicity constant ω<sub>e</sub>x<sub>e</sub> of a given molecule and a given state using linear regression.
 It is based on an analysis of the Birge-Sponer plot.
-See: David, Carl W., "The Birge Sponer Extrapolation" (2008), Chemistry Education Materials, Paper 63, `digitalcommons.uconn.edu/chem_educ/63`.
+See: [David, Carl W., "The Birge Sponer Extrapolation" (2008), Chemistry Education Materials, Paper 63](digitalcommons.uconn.edu/chem_educ/63).

 This repo contains another script: `plot.sh`.
 It is a script to simply visualize the Birge-Sponer plot using `gnuplot`.